eledon/Gas_Consumption_Forecasting_with_Sarima/README.md

 ## 🧭 Overview

-This project forecasts **monthly residential gas consumption in California** using time series models.
-It compares ARIMA, SARIMA, and ETS models using both forecast accuracy and residual diagnostics to determine the most reliable forecasting approach.
+This project forecasts monthly residential gas consumption in California using three time series models: **ARIMA**, **SARIMA**, and **ETS**.
+The models are compared based on forecast accuracy and statistical validity of residuals to identify the most appropriate forecasting method.

 ---